Pharaoh Hound vs American Pit Bull Terrier: Complete Comparison (2026)

 Temperament and Personality Differences

 The temperament contrast between Pharaoh Hound and American Pit Bull Terrier is one of the most significant factors in choosing between these dogs.
-Pharaoh Hound is characterized by a affectionate, playful, noble personality, while American Pit Bull Terrier tends toward confident, smart, good-natured traits.
+Pharaoh Hound is characterized by an affectionate, playful, noble personality, while American Pit Bull Terrier tends toward confident, smart, good-natured traits.
 In daily life, this means Pharaoh Hound owners typically experience a dog that leans toward affectionate behavior, while American Pit Bull Terrier owners find their dog more inclined toward confident tendencies.
-Neither temperament is objectively better; the right choice depends on your personality and lifestyle preferences.
+Neither temperament beats the other on an absolute basis; pick for fit with your life.

 Best for Families with Children